prebhdevsingh/kaf-familycamp/content/faqs.md

     answer: Yes students are welcome, however Khalsa Family Retreat is geared towards family learning together, so we would encourage to attend alongside your family.
-  - question: What is provide inside the room?
+  - question: What is provided inside the room?
     answer: The rooms will vary depending on the venue we use, but in general you will have beds (bunk beds), an ensuite (generally a bathtub with a shower), mirror and cupboard.
 Outside the rooms, there will be a communal area for your dorm, which will have a kettle, fridge and washing up facilities for dishes.
+  - question: Are cots provided for babies in bedrooms?
+    answer: There may be limited cots on site, but we encourage anyone needing a cot to bring their own travel cot with them.
   - question: I would like to help with Seva (volunteering), how can I do this?
     answer: Sevadars are always welcome, drop us an email at kfr@khalsafoundation.org and we will be in touch.
 Let us know what you